 The lab’s graduate student office is located in Cornett A193 and has desk room and desktop PCs with 2 monitors for three students.
 Currently only two of these are occupied, so the third is available for use by honours students and research assistants on a drop-in basis as long as the room is open.

 We have two individual participant testing rooms, each with a desktop PC and a single monitor, located in Cornett A178 and A179.
 Both are equipped to run experiments using E-Prime software.
 These rooms are also available for student use when they are not occupied for the purpose of participant testing.
 Reserving these rooms for either purpose is done through a shared Google Calendar, which you will be given access to as needed or upon request.

+The CaBS department meeting room, Cornett A069, is most often used for lab meetings but is available for other purposes (e.g., holding tutorials or training sessions, practicing presentations, etc.).
+Reservations are made through a shared Google Calendar that Steve has ongoing access to, and CaBS graduate students can request personal access from the administrator (currently also Steve: slindsay@uvic.ca).

+Testing spaces

-In recent years we have shifted toward testing participants in groups for some projects, which requires reserving computer lab space in the Clearihue or Human and Social Development (HSD) buildings.
+In recent years we have shifted toward testing undergraduate participants in groups for some projects, which requires reserving computer lab space in the Clearihue or Human and Social Development (HSD) buildings.
 Schedules for these labs can be viewed here.
-Postdoctoral fellows, graduate students, and honours students working in the lab may request to reserve these labs for up to 6 hours/week once ethics approval has been obtained for a project using this form (students will have to list Steve as a sponsor).
+Postdoctoral fellows, graduate students, and honours students working in the lab may request to reserve these labs for up to 6 hours/week once ethics approval has been obtained for a project.
+Note that the current booking system (“Non-academic bookings” at this link) requires a login from an account with employee (e.g., RA/TA) status.
 Booking requests and changes associated with the same project should all be made by the same person (e.g., a graduate student will typically coordinate their own bookings along with those of any research assistants working on their projects), and it is important these reservations be cancelled with as much notice as possible if you do not plan to use the room.

+For online experiments, we typically collect data via Prolific.co, a crowdsourcing platform where online workers complete experiments and other tasks for compensation.
+Steve has funds to support such online data collection.

+Lab Software

 We currently have two active licences for the experiment development and administration software E-Prime (one for version 2 and one for version 3).
 These licenses are in the form of USB keys that can be used on any lab computers with E-Prime installed and are usually stored in the graduate student office.
 University Systems has a number of E-Prime licenses that allow for experiment administration only and can install the program in a single computer lab (20-25 people), usually one of HSD A150, A160, or A170, upon request.

-The CaBS department meeting room, Cornett A069, is most often used for lab meetings but is available for other purposes (e.g., holding tutorials or training sessions, practicing presentations, etc.).
-Reservations are made through a shared Google Calendar that Steve has ongoing access to, and CaBS graduate students can request personal access from the administrator (currently Clay Holroyd: holroyd@uvic.ca).
+For running online experiments, the lab also has access to a Qualtrics Survey Software license.
+See this site for useful tutorials on designing Qualtrics surveys and experiments for psychological research.

+In recent years, we have also begun using freely-available PsychoPy to design experiments in Python (which can then be administered online via Pavlovia for a small per-participant cost).
+See this site for helpful information and tutorials.

 Lab Philosophy and General Code of Conduct